esteem12/aws-jenkins-task/README.md

-# aws-jenkins-task

-# CI/CD Pipeline for Web Application
+# CI/CD Pipeline for Web Application Using Jenkins

 This repository contains the source code and configuration for setting up a CI/CD pipeline for a web application using Jenkins and Git.